avsavani/HubermanGPT/README.md

 ```

 ## Credits
+This code base is based on [Mckay Wrigley's] (https://twitter.com/mckaywrigley) implementation of [Paul Graham GPT] (https://github.com/mckaywrigley/paul-graham-gpt)

-Thanks to [Dr. Andrew Huberman](https://twitter.com/paulg) for his writing.
+Thanks to [Dr. Andrew Huberman](https://twitter.com/paulg) for putting out great podcast.

-I highly recommend to listen to the full podcasts from the suggested list under search reasults.
+I highly recommend to listening to the full podcasts from the reasults.

 ## Contact

 If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/ashishsavani1)!

-## Notes

-This code base is based on [Mckay Wrigley]'s (https://twitter.com/mckaywrigley) implementation of [Paul Graham GPT] (https://github.com/mckaywrigley/paul-graham-gpt)